MarkusLund/ml-workshop/README.md

 ## Setup

-### Installing python
+### Using Python

-Python and pip are preinstalled on MacOS (and Linux?) but those on Windows need to download and install python.
+Make sure Python and pip are installed.

 Install the required dependencies with: